AryA-65/NES-Style-Keyboard/README.md

   * A total of 6 WS2812b leds are included on the left hand side of the keyboard, right next to the sliding potentiometer.
 They indicate volume level (if controlled by the potentiometer) and/or caps lock.
 * Repairable Design
   * The power supplied to the main PCB comes from a small daughterboard at the back, middle of the case.
 This daughterboard consists of a 3V3 LDO as well as a fuse.
 The two PCBs are connected to a standard 15cm (0.5ft) USB-C cable, allowing for a repairability by the user.
-* Single Body Case
+* Unibody Body Case
-  * The case for the keyboard is a single, unibody design.
-It is built to offer comfort, but sound thocky.
+  * The case for the keyboard is as a unibody case.
+It is built to offer comfort, whilst keeping a thocky sound.
 * Hot Swappable Keyswitches
   * Does this need to be explain at this point?